 23 Nov In Egregious Nursing Home and Assisted Living Cases There may be Ways to Exceed Colorado’s Caps

-In cases involving more than negligence, where there is recklessness, intentional or willful misconduct, a pattern of consciously disregarding known serious risks of death or the like, there may be effective ways to challenge the $300,000 caps for non-economic losses which continue to be invoked in health care cases.
+In cases involving more than negligence, where there is recklessness, intentional or willful misconduct, a pattern of consciously disregarding known serious risks of death or the like, there may be effective ways to challenge the $300,000 non-economic loss caps which continue to be invoked in health care cases.

 Of course, in facility death cases the loved one who died from substandard care typically was no longer a worker and there are no lost earnings type damages available.
 Non-economic losses are at the heart of most of these claims.

 As set forth in C.R.S. § 15-11-803(1)(b), a felonious killing includes not just murder but also manslaughter.
-Under this doctrine, conviction of an individual or corporation is not necessary to establish a civil felonious killing.
-Even if a person charged with such a crime is not convicted or is convicted of a different and less serious crime, C.R.S. § 15-11-803(7) permits an interested person to petition the court in a wrongful death case to decide if there is evidence supporting that a felonious killing can be established civilly under a non criminal, much lower, preponderance of the evidence standard.
+Under this doctrine, the conviction of an individual or corporation is not necessary to establish a civil felonious killing.
+Even if a person charged with such a crime is not convicted or is convicted of a different and less serious crime, this doctrine permits an interested person to petition the court in a wrongful death case to decide if there is evidence supporting that a felonious killing can be established civilly under a non-criminal, much lower, preponderance of the evidence standard.

 In our experience, facility management teams too often make economic or other self-interested decisions, not in the best interests of other residents, to keep residents who pose a dangerous threat or to not acquire needed materials or provide staff training and rigorously implement procedures known to be essential to protect their residents — e.g. in COVID cases long after pandemic infection control principles were clearly established.